 Contact spacing options are allowed down to 0.2mm pitch.
 Using a ZIF connector eliminates the need for a mating connector.
 The flex circuit end "mates” into the connector usually located on the rigid board.
 The ZIF contacts also allow for repeated cycling with minimal wear.

 Tight geometrical tolerances must be maintained on the flex or rigid-flex PCB so that the ZIF contact fits optimally in the ZIF connector.
 In many instances these enhanced tolerances can only be realized through the investment in laser direct imaging and laser cutting.

 Thru-Hole Connectors or Surface Mount Connectors

-Thru-hole or surface mount are the traditionally technology that are used in today's printed circuit boards.
-Right angle, Co-Planar, Parallel, and many others options are available.
+Thru-hole or surface mount are the traditional technology that is used in today's printed circuit boards.
+Right angle, Co-Planar, Parallel, Circular, D-Sub, Micro-D, I/O (including MIL-DTL-38999, Series 80 Mighty Mouse, MIL-DTL-24308, MIL-DTL-83513), and many other options are available.

 Crimped Contacts & Displacement Connectors

 - Contacts are crimped through the dielectric material into the copper conductor.

 - Contacts are available for 0.100" (2.54mm) or 0.050" (1.27mm).